bloxstreet/support/guides/training-guide.md

 {: .text-blue-000 }
 {: .no_toc }

 This section will provide trainers with the training script.
-Do not modify this script.
+Trainers may not modify this script.
 The use of emojis is permitted.

 **The introduction takes place at the cafe counter.**